When you’re recovering from infidelity you’re told you can never go back to your old marriage. Here are 16 easy ways to reinvent your marriage.

 14. Planning special outings, afternoon picnics, camping trips, kayak trips, etc.

-15. Taking note everyday of something that I love about my husband.
+15. Taking note everyday of something that we love about each other.

 16. Thinking of ourselves as one and always having the other person in our thoughts, instead of living individually and doing our own thing.
 (For instance, making each other breakfast, or picking something up from the store that the other person might enjoy.)

 Recovering from infidelity has been a long hard road.
-But, as you can see, these aren’t really deep psychologically difficult things to do.
-However, cumulatively these simple acts add up and are deposited into our “love bank” to show that we care for, trust, enjoy and love each other very much.
+But, as you can see, these aren’t really deep psychologically difficult things to do – nor are they magic pills that will suddenly make things all better.
+But cumulatively, these simple acts add up and are deposited into our “love bank” to show that we care for, trust, enjoy and love each other very much.

 If you are to this point in your recovery, we would love to hear ways that you have grown to enjoy and appreciate your mate that have helped you to reinvent your marriage.
 If you are not quite to this stage in your recovery, we urge you to try and find ways that will bring back the passion and friendship to your marriage.